mverma45/JS_StopWatch/README.md

 # JS_Calc
-JS Calculator
+JS StopWatch

-This is a a JavaScript Calculator that does basic operations Start Stop and Resets the Calculator.
+This is a a JavaScript StopWatch that does basic operations Start Stop and Resets the Stopwatch.